nvoronetskiy/ImGuiColorTextEdit/README.md

 for synchronizing the state of the lower levels of the architecture.
-When for instance the user pastes some text, TextEditor ensures that the Document gets updated, Cursors get adjusted (if required), Transaction records are created (so this paste operation can be undone and redone) and the Colorizer/Braketeer are informed of the changes.
+When for instance the user pastes some text, TextEditor ensures that the Document gets updated, Cursors get adjusted (if required), Transaction records are created (so this paste operation can be undone and redone) and the Colorizer/Bracketeer are informed of the changes.

+The final responsibility of the TextEditor class is rendering and user input (keyboard and mouse) processing.

 ## Issues